 - Where to find or how to get a signed NDA from a partner, e.g. Check in

-- How to work in shared channels, specifically what not to post (passwords, personal information, news of upcoming releases or business deals and so on)
+- How to work in a channel that you share with external organisations – specifically what not to post (passwords, personal information, news of upcoming releases or business wins, and so on)

-In shared channels, each organisation can customise the channel name for their workspace.
-For instance, Company A can call its shared channel
+Each organisation can customise the channel name for their shared workspace.
+For instance, Company A can call their channel

-Just as with channel names, shared channels can have different privacy settings for each organisation.
-These controls mean that each side can choose a channel name and level of visibility that’s right for them.
+Just like channel names, each organisation can have different privacy settings for channels that they share with others.
+These controls mean that each side can choose a channel name and visibility that’s right for them.

-For org owners and admins on Enterprise Grid, a new org-level dashboard gives you visibility into all the external organisations connected to your own.
+For org owners and admins on Enterprise Grid, an org-level dashboard gives you visibility into all the external organisations that are connected with your own.

 On this screen, you’re able to see how many channels you’re sharing with each partner and which workspaces the channels are in.
 This dashboard is also the place to stop sharing channels with an organisation if you stop working together.

-Need to give other members the ability to create, edit, disconnect or archive shared channels?
-You can grant these permissions under “Who can share channels with external organisations?” in the Settings > Channel administration tab of the Grid dashboard.
+Need to give other members the ability to create, edit, disconnect or archive a channel that’s shared with external partners?
+You can grant these permissions under ‘Who can share channels with external organisations?’ in the Settings > Channel administration tab of the Grid dashboard.

-Quick tip: Keep direct messages open after a shared channel closes
+Quick tip: keep direct messages open after closing your channel

 When you stop sharing a channel, DMs with members from the other organisation will remain open unless explicitly disconnected.
 If you do want to disconnect DM access, you can do that from the admin dashboard.

 Are you an admin on a Standard or Plus Slack subscription?
-The admin dashboard is your home for managing shared channels.
-Here, you can see which organisations share channels with your own, as well as disconnect them if necessary.
+The admin dashboard is your home for managing channels that are shared with external parties.
+Here, you can see which organisations share channels with your own, and disconnect them if necessary.

-Once org owners or admins from both sides of the relationship have approved a shared channel, it’s time for everyone to get to work.
-When you enter a shared channel, you can see the connecting organisation’s name just above the message input to remind you that you’re working with an external party.
+Once org owners or admins from both sides of the relationship have given their approval to sharing a channel, it’s time for everyone to get to work.
+When you enter a channel that’s being shared with others, you’ll see the connecting organisation’s name just above the message input to remind you that you’re working with an external party.